 Tiangong (meaning "Heavenly Palace") is China's permanent space station, completed in 2022 after a decade of development.
 It consists of three modules: Tianhe (core living and control module), Wentian (science lab, launched July 2022), and Mengtian (science lab, launched October 2022).
 The station hosts a permanent crew of three taikonauts rotating every six months, and is planned to operate until at least 2035.

-Tiangong is smaller — about 60 tonnes and 100m span with solar arrays compared to the ISS at 420 tonnes and 109m.
+Tiangong is smaller — about 70 tonnes and 100m span with solar arrays compared to the ISS at 420 tonnes and 109m.
 Tiangong hosts 3 crew versus up to 7 on the ISS.
 It orbits about 30km lower (390km vs 420km).
 Tiangong has a T-shaped configuration — one core module with two lab modules at right angles — versus the ISS's long linear truss.
-Both orbit at the same 51.6° inclination so pass times are similar from any given location.
+Tiangong's inclination is 41.5°, not 51.6° like the ISS — so Tiangong stays further south and is less visible from high-latitude locations.

 The reddish tint comes from Tiangong's solar panel design and surface coatings which reflect sunlight differently to the ISS.
 It's subtle — both stations appear as bright white-yellow lights to most observers — but under good conditions with binoculars the colour difference is noticeable.
 The orange tint is also more apparent when Tiangong is lower on the horizon where atmospheric scattering adds to the warm colour.